 Starting off with a film now on circuit…

-IT’S NOT A BURIAL, IT’S A RESURRECTION
+THIS IS NOT A BURIAL, IT’S A RESURRECTION

 When her village is threatened, an 80-year-old widow finds a new will to live and ignites the spirit of resilience within her community.